 The definition of a condo or condominium is an individually owned living unit in a complex or building of other living units.
 The entirety of the units with all its land and amenities is shared with the other units as common areas.

-Not only is the common areas use shared, so it the expense of maintaining the common areas.
-Your share of the common areas is expressed in a percentage of ownership which is usually calculated by your units square footage compared to the entire square footage of the living areas.
+Not only is the common areas use shared, so is the expense of maintaining the common areas.
+Your share of the common areas is expressed in a percentage of ownership, which is usually calculated by your units square footage compared to the entire square footage of the living areas.